EtienneMueller/razer-blade-data-science/README.md

 ```

 There seems to be a [problem](https://github.com/boltgolt/howdy/issues/323) at some times, when the IR light doesn't turn on.
 Apparently, by booting from the bios the problem does not occur anymore.

+## 4K OLED

+I haven't heard so far, whether the OLED screen suffers of burn-in or not.
+But it doesn't hurt to take a little care.

+- **Black Wallpaper.** ou can remove the wallpaper and have a blank background.
+Weirdly it isn't always just black, it depends which wallpaper was chosen before.
+Run ```gsettings set org.gnome.desktop.background picture-uri "" ```

+- **Hide Mouse Cursor.** To hide the mouse cursor when idling, install Unclutter with ```sudo apt-get install unclutter```.
+Then, add the command ```unclutter``` to the startup applications.

+- **Hide the Dock.** One option is to go into the settings and set the dock to "auto-hide", then it will only appear when dragging the mouse to the side of the screen.
+To completely remove it you can install _Gnome Extensions_ from Ubuntu Software and turn the dock off.
+Then, it will only be visible in the activities overview when pressing the super key (the windows key in the case of the Blade).

+- **Hide the Top Bar.** Lastly, to hide the top bar you can install the gnome extension [Hide Top Bar](https://extensions.gnome.org/extension/545/hide-top-bar/).
+Activate it and set the two Intellihide options off.

+- **Hide Home and Trash Icon.** When gnome extension is installed, you can also remove the icons from the desktop.
+Just right-click in the desktop, choose settings and turn off the toggles for personal folder and trash.

+## Bluetooth for Airpods

+With Ubuntu 21.04 it didn't really work to connect Airpods to the notebook.
+A fix can be found [here](https://askubuntu.com/questions/922860/pairing-apple-airpods-as-headset).